• Skip to primary navigation

 The spices are combined in specific proportions to create a distinct flavor and aroma that adds zest to any dish.

-While Tandoori Masala is popularly used for dishes prepared in tandoors such as chicken tikka or tandoori cauliflower, it can also be used to enhance the flavor of vegetables, paneer or grilled meats.
+While Tandoori Masala is popularly used for dishes prepared in tandoors such as chicken tikka or tandoori cauliflower, it can also be used to improve the flavor of vegetables, paneer or grilled meats - or consider tandoori masala substitutes list when the specific blend isn't available.

 The tangy taste of lemon juice and yogurt balances the heat of the spices while infusing an appetizing texture.